By Amy Grant

 Gardeners seeking a palm tree specimen to accent the garden or home will want to know how to grow the pygmy date palm tree.
 Pygmy palm growing is relatively simple given suitable conditions, though pruning pygmy palm trees is sometimes necessary to keep its growth manageable, especially in smaller settings.

 Pygmy Date Palm Information

-More significant than its name implies, the pygmy date palm tree (Pheonix roebelenii) is a member of the family Arecaceae, a huge group with over 2,600 species found in tropical and subtropical climates of the world.
+More significant than its name implies, the pygmy date palm tree (Phoenix roebelenii) is a member of the family Arecaceae, a huge group with over 2,600 species found in tropical and subtropical climates of the world.
 Pygmy palm growing is used in a variety of interiorscapes and commercial plantings due to its graceful form and size of 6-10 feet in height.

 Pygmy date palm information allows that this particular genus is known as a date palm due to its often sweet sugary fruit pulp found in some species of Arecaceae.
-Its genus, Pheonix, encompasses only a small portion of the Arecaceae family counted at about 17 species.
+Its genus, Phoenix, encompasses only a small portion of the Arecaceae family counted at about 17 species.

 Pygmy date palm trees have small yellow hued flowers, which give way to tiny purplish dates born on a thin solitary trunk with deep green fronds forming a crown.
 Insignificant thorns also grow on the leaf stalks.

 This palm tree hails from Southeast Asia and, therefore, thrives in USDA zones 10-11, which mimic conditions found in those areas of Asia.